Odd degree number fields with odd class number: Introduction

-Theorems \ref{thm:avgforfields} and \ref{thm:avgforcubicfields} in combination with results of \cite{birchmerriman} immediately imply that most number fields within these families have no nontrivial $2$-torsion elements in their ideal class groups.
-More precisely, we have:
+Theorems \ref{thm:avgforfields} and \ref{thm:avgforcubicfields} immediately imply that most fields within these families have no nontrivial $2$-torsion elements in their class groups.
+By applying results of \cite{birchmerriman}, we may quantify the number of such fields, even while allowing arbitrary splitting conditions at a finite set of primes.

-\begin{theorem} Fix an odd integer $n \geq 3$ and signature $(r_1,r_2)$. \begin{itemize} \item[\rm (a)] There is an infinite number of fields with signature $(r_1,r_2)$ that have odd class number. \item[\rm (b)] If $r_2 \geq 1$, then there is an infinite number of fields with signature $(r_1,r_2)$ that have odd narrow class number.
-Thus, there is an infinite number of fields with signature $(r_1,r_2)$ for which the narrow class number equals the class number. \end{itemize} \end{theorem}
+\begin{theorem} Fix an odd integer $n \geq 3$ and a corresponding signature $(r_1,r_2)$.
+Let $S$ be a finite set of primes and for each prime $p \in S$, fix a degree $n$ \'etale extension $M_p$ of $\bQ_p$. \begin{itemize} \item[\rm (a)] There are an infinite number of degree $n$ $S_n$-fields $K$ with signature $(r_1,r_2)$ such that $K \otimes \bQ_p = M_p$ for each $p \in S$, and $K$ has odd class number.
+More precisely,